Yugoimport SDPR

-Yugoimport–SDPR (Југоимпорт–СДПР) is a Serbian state-owned weapons manufacturer as well as intermediary company for the import and export of defense-related equipment.
-It is headquartered in Belgrade, with production facilities in Velika Plana, Kuršumlija, Uzići and Pančevo.
+Yugoimport–SDPR (Југоимпорт–СДПР) is a Serbian state-owned weapons manufacturer as well as intermediary for the import and export of defense-related equipment.
+It is headquartered in Belgrade, with production facilities in Velika Plana, Kuršumlija, Pančevo, and Uzići.

 History

-The company was founded on June 18, 1949 by the decree of the Prime Minister of Yugoslavia Josip Broz Tito, with the primary goal of importing parts and raw materials for the needs of the domestic military industry.
+The company was founded in 1949 by the decree of the Prime Minister of Yugoslavia Josip Broz Tito, with the primary goal of importing parts and raw materials for the needs of the domestic defense industry.
 Over time, domestic production outgrew the needs of the domestic market, so Yugoimport started orienting towards foreign markets.
 Yugoimport started exporting weapons in 1953.
 By a state resolution in 1974, affairs related to the import and export of weapons were centralized within the framework of the newly formed Federal Directorate for Procurement (Savezni direktorat za nabavke), where Jugoimport was also involved.

-After the resolution of the Republic of Serbia on June 8, 2006 and several reorganizations, Yugoimport-SDPR is positioned as a company fully owned by the state.
-During the long history of business, the company made a business balance of approximately 22 billion dollars through the trade of weapons, equipment and technology.
+After several reorganizations, Yugoimport-SDPR became a fully owned state-company.
+During its history, the company made a business balance of approximately 22 billion dollars through the trade of weapons, equipment and technology.

-Manufacturing
+Manufacturing of weapons

 The company works in cooperation with the Military Technical Institute in developing wide array of weapons, from artillery systems and armoured vehicles to trainer aircraft and unmanned aerial vehicles.
-Recent flagship products include Nora B-52 155 mm self-propelled howitzer, Lazar and Miloš multi-role armoured vehicles, Lasta 95 light trainer aircraft, Pegaz drone, and Premax 39 river patrol boat.
+Recent flagship products include Nora B-52 155 mm self-propelled howitzer, Lazar 3 armoured personnel carrier, Miloš light armoured vehicle, ALAS guided missile, Lasta 95 light trainer aircraft, Pegaz combat drone, and Premax 39 river patrol boat.

 Manufacturing is organized through following subsidiary: